Bira/octopus-carnival/_posts/2023-01-06-gravelstoke-family.md

 The family is not really interested in Nerath as an ideal - they care only about regaining their own prestige and wealth.
 That could happen in a reborn Nerath, or it could happen in an empire by any other name.
-So they might consider Nerathi revivalists as prospective clients or as deluded upstarts depending on how deep their purses are.
+So they might consider any of the "revivalist" factions as prospective clients or as deluded upstarts depending on how deep their purses are.